TORQUAY and TOR MOHAM PARISH.

 Medland J. carrier, Geo. st

-Merrivale Mr E.,Madeira pl
+ale Mr E.,Madeira pl

-Meyrick Col. Hy., The Cove
+Meyrick Col. Hy., The Co

 Micklethwaite W., Colliua V

-Mr Jno., Waldon ter
+cklethwaite Mr Jno., Waldon ter

-Montgomery Rev J.R.(Unit) Orchard terrace
+Montgomery Rev J.R.(U

-Mudge Mtw.limebnr.Ntn.rd
+udge Mtw.limebnr.Ntn.rd

-Nchls. gnt.Myrtle Gv
+Mudge Nchls. gnt.Myrtle Gv

 Murray Mrs..Kingston Villa

-Nankivell Bnj .gnt Abbey ctg
+Bnj .gnt Abbey ctg

 Nepean Miss Har., Landon

-Neck Wm.hay dlr.Brunsk.st
+eck Wm.hay dlr.Brunsk.st

-Jno.gent.Oak Ctg
+Nicholson Jno.gent.Oak Ctg

-Oak John, mast, block, and pump maker.
-Quay
+Oak John, mast, block, an

 Orange Rev John,(Indept.)
 Penton Villa